-Many factors such as climate, terrain, elevation change, soil conditions, etc., can affect an underground installation.
+Many factors such as climate, terrain, elevation change, soil conditions, etc. can affect an underground installation.
 The code rules pertaining to the installation of underground cables and raceways may not provide adequate direction under these varying conditions.
-CAN/CSA C22.3 No. 7 Underground Installations or other applicable standard should also be consulted.
+CAN/CSA C22.3 No. 7 Underground installations or other applicable standards should also be consulted.

-Rule 12-012 provides requirements for underground installations.
-Where an option other than compliance with Rule 12-012 has been selected, the Field Safety Representative must indicate the selected alternative when obtaining a permit for the installation of the raceways.
-Alternatively, this indication can be declared in the remarks section (field) when a request for inspection is submitted for the concealment; however, the description of work on the permit should be revised to describe the option selected.
+BC Electrical code rule 12-012 provides requirements for underground installations.
+Where an option other than compliance with rule 12-012 has been selected, the Field Safety Representative must indicate their selected alternative when obtaining a permit for the installation of the raceways.
+Alternatively, this indication can be declared in the remark’s section/field when a request for inspection is submitted for the concealment — however, the description of work on the permit should be revised to describe the option selected.

 This bulletin provides guidance for acceptable installation of underground raceways and cables.
 A variance is required when methods other than those described in this bulletin are utilized.

-Acceptable options for backfill of direct buried cables or raceways include:
+Acceptable options for backfill of direct buried cables or raceways:

-- Installations are in compliance with Rule 12-012 : Cables and conductors are permitted to be encircled with 75mm of material installed using sand or screened earth in accordance with rule 12-012 4).
+- Installations comply with rule 12-012: Cables and conductors are permitted to be encircled with 75mm of material installed using sand or screened earth in accordance with rule 12-012 4).

-- Utility Specifications : Where it is permitted by the utility to install cables or raceways in the same trench as utility plant, backfill specified by the utility is acceptable.
+- Utility specifications: Where it is permitted by the utility to install cables or raceways in the same trench as a utility plant, backfill specified by the utility is acceptable (for ducting or raceways, however, where cables are installed, requirements of rule 12-012 must be met).
 Please contact the appropriate utility regarding their backfill requirements.

-- Engineered Specifications : Specifications submitted by a qualified professional in good standing in BC are acceptable.
-The specifications are required to be submitted before an inspection is requested to conceal underground raceways and cables, in accordance with rule 2-014.
+- Engineered specifications: Specifications submitted by a qualified professional in good standing in BC are acceptable.
+The specifications are required to be submitted before an inspection is requested for concealment of underground raceways and cables, in accordance with rule 2-014.